codemeta/codemeta/using-codemeta.md

 Type: xsd:string
 Subproperties: None

-Publications related to the software.
+Publications that cite the software or describe some aspect of it.

 ### relationship
 Context IRI: codemeta:relationship